It Never Ends - Design Process

 To make the story feel more realistic, we set the game in a nightmare that is happening inside the protagonist's head every night.
 This helped us focus on developing the world and the character of Depression without worrying about the unrealistic nature of depicting the disorder as a monster.
 However, we still had to do a large number of iterations and playtests to make sure the conflict felt real.

-The game's dialogues are non-linear and as a result, lead to 2 different consequences.
-However, the impact of the first one is very limited because it only resets the night (level) and adds an additional line of dialogue to Depression.
-Despite our efforts to make this choice more meaningful, we decided to not make changes due to our limited time and small scope.
 However, we created more opportunities for choices by creating and placing optional interactable objects over the map and 2 different guns during the fight with Depression.
 Nevertheless, none of them introduced drastic changes and as a result, created a linear story that offered some choices on the surface level.
 This was acceptable in our case due to the fact that this was an MVP and not a full game, but it taught me the important lesson that choices should always have clear and visible consequences in order to be seen as "meaningful" by players.

 This is a diagram that I created during pre-production that shows the player choices and their consequences at a high level: